MeisamMulla/jackrabbit-json/README.md

 $jr = new MeisamMulla\Jackrabbit('123456');
 ```

 Then use the `query()` method to get the resuts of your requests.
-The method accepts an array of parameters and those parameters can be found in the [JackRabbit documentation](http://jackrabbitcarehelp.com/guide2/default.aspx?pageid=add-columns).
+The method accepts an array of parameters which can be found in the [JackRabbit documentation](http://jackrabbitcarehelp.com/guide2/default.aspx?pageid=add-columns).

 As an example:
 ```php